Bachi Karkaria: Career as an author

 Dare to Dream, a best-selling biography of the legendary hotelier MS Oberoi; Mumbai Masti, a richly illustrated book, in collaboration with designer Krsna Mehta, capturing the city's quirky soul; The Cake That Walked, on Flurys, Calcutta's iconic tea-room on the legendary Park Street, plus Erratica and Your Flip Is Showing, collections of her columns and other articles.
 She has written the corporate biographies of the Times of India Group and of Larsen & Toubro, India's global engineering giant.
 She has contributed insightful essays to books documenting India's social transformation.
 She has scripted a documentary on AIDS for the acclaimed film-maker, Shyam Benegal.
 The Rummy Game, her adaptation of D L Coburn's Pulitzer prize-winning play, The Gin Game was a critical and commercial success and traveled to Europe and the US as a fund-raiser for local charities.
-She also wrote In Hot Blood: The Nanavati Case that shook India that was released in May 15, 2017.
+She also wrote In Hot Blood: The Nanavati Case that shook India that was released on May 15, 2017.